Mister Bi: When the society has no color differentiation of pants, there is no purpose! And when there is no purpose...

-This largely started because certain colours were highly expensive and thus, only the most wealthy could afford them.
+This largely started because certain colors were highly expensive and thus, only the most wealthy could afford them.
 Then the patrician class in Rome declared that the dye Tyrian Purple would be exclusively for them (at least, within Roman territory), hence the trope name.
-(Note that "purple" is actually kind of misleading as a translation; the actual colour was more what we'd describe as purplish-red.
+(Note that "purple" may be kind of misleading; the original dye came in various shades and was often more reddish than a typical "purple" of today, with the most prized shade said to resemble clotted blood.
 Don't expect to see this reflected in TV and movie depictions of Roman patricians unless they're being very, very scrupulous with their research.)

-Other expensive dyes included royal blue, vermilion (a type of bright red), or gold.
-And that is why, in paintings of royalty, their Royal Robes are almost always these colours.
-Despite this, this does not have to be the Ermine Cape Effect; Modest Royalty can use these colours to ensure people know who they are.
+Other expensive dyes included royal blue, scarlet (a type of bright red), or gold.
+And that is why, in paintings of royalty, their Royal Robes are almost always these colors.
+Despite that, examples of this trope do not have to overlap with the Ermine Cape Effect; Modest Royalty can use these colors to ensure people know who they are.

-Thus, in fiction, who is in charge, or closely related to those in charge, can often be indicated by wearing colours distinct from everyone else.
+Thus, in fiction, who is in charge, or closely related to those in charge, can often be indicated by wearing colors distinct from everyone else.